Epistle of James: Genre

 The Epistle of James is a public letter (epistle), and includes an epistolary prescript that identifies the sender ("James") and the recipients ("to the twelve tribes in the diaspora") and provides a greeting (James 1:1).
 The epistle resembles the form of a Diaspora letter, written to encourage Jewish-Christian communities living outside of Israel amid the hardships of diaspora life.
 James stands in the tradition of the Jewish genre of "Letters to the Diaspora", including the letters of the members of the family of Gamaliel, the one preserved in 2 Maccabees 1:1–9, or some copied by Josephus, all of which are characterised by a double opening and an abrupt ending.

 Many consider James to have affinities to Jewish wisdom literature: "like Proverbs and Sirach, it consists largely of moral exhortations and precepts of a traditional and eclectic nature".
-The epistle also has affinities with many of the sayings of Jesus which are found in the gospels of Luke and Matthew (i.e., those attributed to the hypothetical Q source, in the two-source hypothesis).
-Some scholars have argued that the author of James is familiar with a version of Q rather than Luke or Matthew.
+The epistle also has affinities with many of the sayings of Jesus which are found in Luke and Matthew.
+Hartin and Kloppenborg argue that the author of James uses Q through the Hellenistic practice of aemulatio, while Christopher Tuckett finds knowledge of the Gospel of Luke by the author of James a possibility.

 Other scholars have noted the epistle's affinities with Greco-Roman philosophical literature.
-The author's use and transformation of Q materials resembles the Hellenistic practice of aemulatio, in which the author must "rival and vie [aemulatio] with the original in the expression of the same thoughts".
 Other studies have analysed sections of James in light of Greco-Roman rhetorical conventions.